All training bodies teaching PSWs base their programs on the same curriculum.

 _How long is the PSW program?

-The PSW course is a minimum of 500 hours in length.
+The PSW course is a minimum of 500 hours in length, however a 600 hour curriculum is required to work in LTC.
 The training includes practical work experience.

 The PSW training program includes a minimum of: